Share This Article

 WEBTOON’s new Studio White is a joint production play built to turn Japanese fantasy franchises into Korean-style vertical webcomics, and the first release arrives fast.
 According to WEBTOON Entertainment’s official April 30 announcement, LINE Digital Frontier launched Studio White with REDICE STUDIO and KADOKAWA to adapt established Japanese IP into original scroll-first series for WEBTOON’s platform.
 The opening title is a new Record of Lodoss War webcomic that launches in Korean on May 9, with English, Japanese, French, Traditional Chinese, Thai, and Indonesian releases planned next.
 This is why the move matters beyond one nostalgia play.
 WEBTOON is not just licensing another title for a quick headline cycle.
 It is building a repeatable pipeline where Korean webcomic production muscle meets Japanese fantasy brands that already have decades of recognition and fandom memory behind them.

-That combination gives the launch a cleaner business angle than the average adaptation headline.
-REDICE STUDIO already knows how to package spectacle for the vertical-scroll format, KADOKAWA controls one of Japan’s deepest genre catalogs, and LINE Digital Frontier brings a distribution lane that can push these titles through WEBTOON and Line Manga.
-We have already tracked how the wider sector is scaling in our earlier look at webtoons becoming Korea’s core adaptation engine.
-Studio White sharpens that trend into something even more specific.
-Korean production systems are now being used to reformat Japanese fantasy IP for mobile-native reading, which opens a fresh cross-border lane that could become a lot bigger if the first wave hits.
+That mix gives the launch a cleaner business angle than the average adaptation headline.
+REDICE STUDIO already knows how to package spectacle for vertical reading, KADOKAWA controls one of Japan's deepest fantasy and light-novel catalogs, and LINE Digital Frontier brings distribution through WEBTOON and Line Manga, according to WEBTOON Entertainment's announcement.
+Anime News Network also noted that the new projects are being built as WEBTOON platform exclusives, which matters because each adaptation becomes both a content play and a platform-retention play.
+That exclusivity also gives WEBTOON a cleaner reason to market these series as destination reads instead of generic catalog additions.
+We have already tracked the sector's scaling logic in our earlier look at webtoons becoming Korea's core adaptation engine.
+Studio White makes that trend more specific by applying Korean production systems to legacy Japanese IP in a format optimized for phone-first reading.

 Studio White launches with a fast, multi-market Record of Lodoss War rollout

 Studio White is launching with Record of Lodoss War, and the speed of that rollout says a lot about how serious the partners are.
-Anime News Network reported that the new webcomic will debut on May 9 in Korean first, with more language versions set to follow, while the official announcement says creator Ryo Mizuno supplied the original concept for an untold chapter of the war.
+According to Anime News Network, the new webcomic will debut on May 9 in Korean first, with more language versions set to follow, while WEBTOON Entertainment's official announcement says creator Ryo Mizuno supplied the original concept for an untold chapter of the war.
 That matters because this is not being framed as a basic remaster or archive drop.
 It is a new story built for the vertical-scroll format, using one of Japanese fantasy’s most recognizable names as the first test case.
 If WEBTOON wanted a safe proof-of-concept, it picked one with built-in lore, legacy, and international recognition.
 If it works, the company gets more than launch-week attention.
 It gets a blueprint for how to remake older franchise value into a modern reading habit.

 REDICE and KADOKAWA make this more than a one-off webtoon experiment